 You need to be willing to accept the fact that the harder you try to please them, the more they despise you.

 When you get out, you will be smeared to all those around you.
-They will tell those around you, everything they did you-you, you did to them.
+They will tell those around you, everything they did to you, you did to them.

 Walking on eggshells.